ltaulell/HPC_toolset/README.md

 ## other tools

+These are small scripts and sets of scripts we use on a regular basis.

 ### ask_infiniband.py

 build a CSV list, from cluster's nodes, of firmware revisions and PSIDs, when upgrade time as come...
 Ease the choice of firmware images for download and burn.

+### maj_ib_fw.sh

+flash infiniband firmware, based on PSID.

 ### map_GUID.py